Tourism in West Bengal: Architectural and geographical

 The state of West Bengal has significant architectural and natural heritage.
 The capital of the state, Kolkata is also known as the "City of Palaces".
 It is also known as the "City of Joy" as coined by French author Dominique Lappierre through his synonymous book.
 West Bengal is famous for its terracotta temples of Bishnupur.

-Hazarduari Palace, a popular tourist attraction, is known to have the second largest chandelier in the world and also the largest staircase in India.
+Hazarduari Palace, a tourist attraction, is known to have the second largest chandelier in the world and also the largest staircase in India.
 This three-storey palace was built in 1837 by Duncan McLeod for Nawab Nazim Humaun Jah, the then Nawab of Bengal.
 The palace was built in the Indo-European style.
 It derives its name from the thousand doors in the palace (among which only 900 are real).
 In 1985, the palace was handed over to the Archaeological Survey of India (ASI) for better preservation.
 The Hazarduari Palace Museum is regarded as the biggest site museum of ASI and has 20 displayed galleries containing 4742 antiquities, 1034 of which are displayed for the public.
 They include various weapons, oil paintings of Dutch, French and Italian artists, marble statues, rare books, old maps, land revenue records and palanquins (mostly belonging to 18th and 19th centuries).
 Cooch Behar Palace built in 1887, was designed on the model of Buckingham Palace in London, during the reign of Maharaja Nripendra Narayan.

 The Victoria Memorial, Howrah Bridge (Rabindra Setu) and the Second Hooghly Bridge (Vidyasagar Setu) are iconic of Kolkata.
 Aside from colonial and heritage buildings, there are also high rising monuments and skyscrapers in the city.
 There are also a couple of cemeteries established by the British when Kolkata was the capital of British India.
 These include the South Park Street Cemetery and Scottish Cemetery.
 The River Ganga flows through the state.
 World heritage sites in West Bengal include the Darjeeling Himalayan Railway and the Sundarbans National Park.
 Neora Valley National Park, which is one of the richest biological zones in the entire Northeast, situated in the Kalimpong subdivision under Darjeeling District, is in West Bengal.